Lekhan-blaze/Movie-recommendation-System-by-SDG-s/PROJECT_EXPLANATION.md

 ```

 **In plain English:**
-"What's the probability this movie is about Climate Action, given it contains words like 'environment', 'planet', 'nature'?"
+"What's the probability this movie is about Peace & Justice, given it contains words like 'justice', 'crime', 'war'?"

 ---